isri-aist/CALL-M_core/set_up_robot/README_instructions.md

 # Install and run CALLM workspace
 - Restart your computer to ensure everything is correctly installed
-- In the CALLM github root repository, open /robot_ws_ros2/README.md, and follow instructions
+- In the CALLM github root repository, open /robot_ws_ros2/README.md, and follow QUICK START section.